-Katrina Majkut (My’kut), a visual artist, curator, and writer, is dedicated to understanding how social traditions impact social and civil rights.
-She uniquely pushes the boundaries of observational painting by using embroidery as a painting medium to create form or challenge its inherent social bias and history.
-Her heavy use of still lifes pioneer new intersectional, fourth-wave feminist strategies.
-Majkut exhibits nationally in both commercial and college galleries, where she lectures on gender issues, art activism, and textile arts.
+Katrina Majkut (My’kut; She/They), a Ukrainian American visual artist, curator, and writer, is dedicated to understanding how social traditions impact social and civil rights.
+She uniquely pushes the boundaries of observational painting by using embroidery and craft materials as a painting medium and challenges its inherent social bias and history.
+Her heavy use of still lifes pioneer new intersectional, fourth-wave feminist strategies, which she calls Boomerang Intersectionalism.
+One of her most notable series is In Control, which features nearly all modern medical products and procedures related to family planning, reproductive health, and bodily autonomy, has been exhibited in solo and group shows over 40times across the U.S. Majkut exhibits nationally in both commercial and college galleries, where she lectures on reproductive rights, gender, art activism, and textile arts.
 Majkut was listed as one of four international artists starting a new chapter in feminist art by Mic Media and repeatedly listed as a must-see artist by Hyperallergic magazine.

 Using Format